Medication for type 2 diabetes

 - Insulin was better at lowering blood sugar.

-- In people who took antidiabetic drugs, hypoglycemia was less common, but other side effects – particularly affecting the stomach and bowel – were more common.
+- In people who took antidiabetic drugs, hypoglycemia was less common, but other side effects were more common – particularly stomach and bowel problems.

 Incretin mimetics are hormone-like drugs that can be injected in addition to taking metformin and/or sulfonylurea tablets.
-They are not supposed to replace antidiabetic tablets.
-They can be used instead of, or in addition to, insulin.
-The drug is injected under the skin with a pre-filled pen.
+They are not supposed to be used instead of antidiabetic tablets, but can be used instead of, or in addition to, insulin.
+These drugs are injected under the skin with a pre-filled pen.
 Incretin mimetics stimulate the pancreas to make more insulin.
 It’s not yet clear whether treatment with incretin mimetics has any long-term advantages.
 Examples of incretin mimetics include the drugs liraglutide, dulaglutide, lixisenatide, exenatide and albiglutide.
 The possible side effects include nausea and vomiting.

 Which medication is most suitable?

-Blood-sugar-lowering drugs work in some people and don’t work in others.
-Whether or not a person needs to take antidiabetic medication at all, which drugs are most suitable, and how much their blood sugar levels should be lowered depends on a number of different factors:
+Blood-sugar-lowering drugs aren't always a suitable treatment for everyone who has diabetes.
+Whether or not a person needs to take antidiabetic medication at all – and which drugs are most suitable – depends on a number of different factors:

 - Whether they have other medical conditions